jogelin/graphql-conference-planner/angular/README.md

 ```

 ## TODO
-- You first have to create the apolloClient in apollo.config.ts
+- You first have to update the apolloClient in apollo.config.ts
 - And use this client in the app.module.ts